An official website of the United States government

 The History of Tyndall

-Although construction was well underway, the base lacked a name.
-Congressman Bob Sikes suggested naming the school in memory of Lieutenant Francis B. Tyndall.
-A native of Sewall Point, Florida.
-Lieutenant Tyndall was a fighter pilot during World War I and was credited with shooting down four German planes well behind enemy lines in 1918.
+The base was named in memory of Lieutenant Francis B. Tyndall, a fighter pilot during World War I credited with four victories.
 While inspecting Army fields near Mooresville, North Carolina on July 15, 1930, Tyndall's plane crashed, killing him instantly.
 On June 13, 1941, the War Department officially named the new installation Tyndall Field.

 Contact the 325th Fighter Wing historian by e-mail or by phone: